Minocqua's white magic

 Best plan: Get there early, and just ski until you don't want to ski any more.
 Then use the map to return to the chalet.

-"I really look forward to the winter,'' says Whitehaven proprietor Anita White, one of many Minocqua residents who got hooked on the area through years of vacationing there.
+"I really look forward to the winter,'' said former inn proprietor Anita White, one of many residents who first got hooked on the area through years of vacationing there.
 "Then we get our lake back.
 In the summers, it gets kind of crazy.''

-Accommodations: Most of the hotels and many resorts cater to snowmobilers; if you’d like to avoid noise at odd hours, stick to B&Bs or resorts that cater to skiers.
+Accommodations: Most of the hotels and many resorts cater to snowmobilers; if you would like to avoid noise at odd hours, stick to B&Bs or resorts that cater to skiers.

 The Waters of Minocqua, a log hotel that includes a 10,000-square-foot water park, is on the southern edge of Minocqua.
 The 106 rooms have microwaves and mini-fridges; ask about specials.
 877-992-8377.